PAGE TOP

 Water-absorbing mud stabilization material "Watoru"

-Food Recycling Business
+Food Waste Recycling Business

 This business processes and sells compost materials made from organic waste discharged from food-related companies, etc.